PiyushMittl/java-TipsandTricks/readme.md

 Thread[] threads = new Thread[5];
 ```
 Answer:
-Remember that—despite how the code appears—the Thread constructor is not
+Remember thatâ€”despite how the code appearsâ€”the Thread constructor is not
 being invoked.
 We're not creating a Thread instance, but rather a single Thread
 array object.
 After the preceding statement, there are still no actual Thread objects!